bedita/php-sdk/README.md

 ### Init Logger for custom log

-You can use a custom log, calling `initLogger`:
+You can activate a detailed request/response log to file of API calls using `initLogger()` method.
+This will be also usually performed by factory methods like `ApiclientProvider::getApiClient()`.

 ```php
    $client->initLogger(['log_file' => '/path/to/file/name.log']);